 - Quantity.
-For most dishes you will require 8 – 12 grams per person.
+When cooking with truffles, for most dishes you will require 8 – 12 grams per person.
 A starter will want less than a main course.
 A 50 gram truffle is about the size of a large hens egg.
 A 100 gram truffle is about the size of a tennis ball.

 - Shaving and Slicing: A truffle slicer/shaver helps you slice your truffle into paper-thin slices.
 This gives the most truffle flavour and gets the most servings out of your truffle.
 In some recipes, a grater or microplane is used.